 Karara is the largest mining operation in the Mid West region and one of only two operating magnetite mines in WA.
-The mine is located 220 kilometres south-east of Geraldton in the Shire of Perenjori.
+The Karara Iron Ore Project is located 220 kilometres south-east of Geraldton in the Shire of Perenjori.

 Magnetite ore known as Run-of-Mine (ROM) material is direct dumped by haul trucks from the mine into the primary crusher.
 Primary and secondary crushers crush the ROM ore to a product size of <60 mm.
-The crushed ore is then transferred to the Coarse Ore Stockpile (COS), which has a holding capacity of >500,000 tonnes of material for downstream processing.
+The crushed ore is then transferred to the Coarse Ore Stockpile (COS), which has a holding capacity of up to 500,000 tonnes of material for downstream processing.

-The primary grinding plant of four balls mills grinds the ore in slurry to fine particle sizes of <50 µm before further magnetic separation to produce a concentrated magnetite ore stream, with elevated Fe grades of ~58%.
+The primary grinding plant of four ball mills grinds the ore in slurry into fine particle sizes of <50 µm before further magnetic separation to produce a concentrated magnetite ore stream, with elevated Iron (Fe) grades of ~58%.

-The bulk of tailings material generated in the ore treatment process is filtered for dry tails stacking.
-There is reduced discharge of tailings to Karara’s wet tailings storage facility (TSF), or tailings dam.
-This enables us to maximise water recovery and minimise the environmental impact and footprint of tailings material.
+Tailings material generated in the ore treatment process is filtered for dry tails stacking where possible, reducing discharge of tailings to Karara’s wet tailings storage facility (TSF), or tailings dam.
+This enables Karara to reduce water usage and minimise the environmental impact and footprint of tailings material.

 Water Use and Water Monitoring